akandola96/Ab_Subgroup_Assignment/EXAMPLE.md

 This will produce a CSV file containing extracted sequence data.
 If multiple XML files are present, each should be parsed individually and the resultant CSV files concatenated on the command line.

-2) Run the *make_fasta* function on the CSV file produced from step 1 to extract FASTA formatted query sequences: `data_extractor('abysis.csv','T6','raw_queries.fasta)`
+2) Run the *make_fasta* function on the CSV file produced from step 1 to extract FASTA formatted query sequences: `make_fasta('abysis.csv','T6','raw_queries.fasta)`
 -Extracts queries into FASTA format
+-'T6' employs placeholder approach

 3) Run the *remove_spaces* function on the output file of the previous step: `remove_spaces('raw_queries.fasta')`
 -Removes spaces within the file